Lovable Cascais - The Best Day Trip from Lisbon

 Cascais has it all - golden beaches, palm trees, big blue sky, rolling waves of the Atlantic Ocean, charming architecture and the best Port...

 Cascais has it all - golden beaches, palm trees, big blue sky, rolling waves of the Atlantic Ocean, charming architecture and the best Portuguese food.
-And, this was my favourite, very few people comparing to Lisbon and Sintra (I haven't visited the latter, but heard of its epic crowds).
-And you can easily reach it by train from downtown Lisbon in less then 50 minutes.
+And, this was my favourite, very few people compared to Lisbon and Sintra (I haven't visited the latter, but heard of its epic crowds).
+And you can easily reach it by train from downtown Lisbon in less than 50 minutes.
 Sounds attractive?
 Let's take a look.

-Most people arrive by a train and don't really need a car or a cab to get around Cascais.
+Most people arrive by train and don't really need a car or a cab to get around Cascais.

 Traditional Portuguese blue tiles look equally amazing on shiny mansions and ramshackle houses.